astropy/astropy/docs/development/releasing.rst

       $ conda uninstall astropy  # still keeps the dependencies
       $ pip install -r pip-requirements-dev  # any that might be left over

 #.
+Before doing a release of Astropy, you may need to do a release of
+   `astropy-helpers`_.
+This is not always necessary if there are no significant changes in the helpers.
+See the section :ref:`helpers-release-info` for more on this.

+#.
 Make sure that Travis and any other continuous integration is passing for
    the branch you're going to release.
 You may also want to locally run the tests in ``remote-data`` mode, as those are not necessarily run